 Valencia has become an important tourist destination.
 Generalizing always gives rise to errors but, as a rule, the most touristic areas such as the city centre or the beach do not have to be synonymous with the best paella and much less the best value for money.
 However, in these areas you will also find places with a very high level of quality, such as La Pepica, L’Estimat, Casa Navarro, Casa Carmela… Some of them have been around for more than a century.

 If we travel to the outskirts of Valencia in places like Castellar, Pinedo, El Palmar, El Saler, el Perelló or Cullera, we will find restaurants like L’Alqueria del Brosquil, Román, Duna, Bon Vent, Casa Carmina, Blayet, Casa Salvador… it is also very useful to review the trends and the latest additions, in lists offered by some websites such as wikipaella, which locates the restaurants that offer the original paella at a global level, distinguishing even those that cook it with wood.
+I would also recommend a Alfafar establishment called “Arrocería by La Coloratta”, where we can also taste Valencian Paella, cooked in the most traditional way with orange wood.

 How has Coronavirus affected the paella business?